Keeping your child safe online

 ● To use privacy settings to stay safe online

-By using the Natterhub platform, your children are being taught how to live with and live through technology in order to be safe and thrive online.
+Your children are being taught how to live with and live through technology in order to be safe and thrive online.

 UKCIS Safety Aims